 Admission degree-seeking students

-Here at Hochschule Mannheim, round-about 12% of the student population are international students.
-Our international programmes are of particular interest to applicants from all over.
+Here at Technische Hochschule Mannheim, round about 12% of the student population are international students.
+Our international programs in Engineering are of particular interest to applicants from all over.

 We are looking forward to seeing you in Mannheim.